What is Breast Reduction Surgery?

 Common Questions about Breast Reduction in Sydney.

 Breast Reduction surgery in Sydney, is performed under general anaesthesia and usually you will stay in hospital overnight.
-There is minimal pain after the procedure and this is controlled with simple analgesia.
+Any pain after the procedure is well controlled with simple analgesia.
 Dr Kumar only performs this procedure under a general anaesthetic in accredited private hospitals to ensure maximal patient safety and comfort.

 Incision Location and Types